-WoW analysis of the RDL 28/2020 of September 22nd on remote work
+WoW's analysis of RDL 28/2020 of September 22, 2010 on telecommuting

-As mentioned in our report Telework: work-life balance at your fingertips? the royal decree-law also recognises the same advantages of the virtualisation of labour relations, such as ?greater flexibility in the management of working time and breaks; greater possibilities, in some cases, of self-organisation, with positive consequences, in these cases, for the reconciliation of personal, family and working life?
-On the other hand, disadvantages are mentioned such as ?difficulties associated with the lack of basic services in the territory, such as digital connectivity or services for the reconciliation of work and family?
+As mentioned in our report "Teleworking: work-life balance at your fingertips". the royal decree-law also recognizes the same advantages of the virtualization of labor relations, such as "greater flexibility in the management of working time and breaks; greater possibilities, in some cases, of self-organization, with positive consequences, in these cases, for the reconciliation of personal, family and working life".
+In contrast, disadvantages are mentioned such as "difficulties associated with the lack of basic services in the territory, such as digital connectivity or services for the reconciliation of work and family."

-WoW regrets that this article does not specify employment discrimination on the grounds of maternity in general, and the mobbing Maternity protection as an aggravated form of workplace harassment suffered by women of childbearing age who want to have children, or who are pregnant, and even those who already have children of preschool age and need teleworking more than any other worker to care for their babies or young children.
+WoW regrets that this article does not specify employment discrimination on the grounds of maternity in general and the mobbing Maternity as an aggravated form of workplace harassment suffered by women of childbearing age who want to have children, or who are pregnant, and even those who already have children of preschool age and need teleworking more than any other worker to care for their babies or young children.

 On the other hand, Art.
-8 on the modification of the remote work and prioritization agreement refers to the mechanisms and criteria that must be included in collective bargaining agreements in order for the employee to switch from face-to-face to remote work and vice versa, taking into account the concurrence of certain personal or family circumstances, on the textual condition that ?in the design of these mechanisms, the perpetuation of gender roles and stereotypes must be avoided and the promotion of co-responsibility between women and men must be taken into account, and must be subject to diagnosis and treatment by the equality plan that, where appropriate, corresponds to apply in the company?
+8 on the modification of the remote work and prioritization agreement refers to the mechanisms and criteria that must be included in collective bargaining agreements for the employee to switch from face-to-face to remote work and vice versa, taking into account the concurrence of certain personal or family circumstances, on the textual condition that "in the design of these mechanisms, the perpetuation of gender roles and stereotypes must be avoided and the promotion of co-responsibility between women and men must be taken into account, and must be subject to diagnosis and treatment by the equality plan that, where appropriate, corresponds to apply in the company."

-We invite you all to read our report on the subject. https://www.womenworldplatform.com/files/20200915125309-teletrabajocompressed.pdf
+We invite you all to read our report on the subject. http://womenworldplatform.com/files/20200915125309-teletrabajocompressed.pdf